isomerpages/moe-sshideasfestival/_events/Week 3 (1 – 7 April)/Roundtable on Mental Health and Culture.md

 open conversations about the measurable and immeasurable costs of poor mental health.
-However, stigma against persons with mental health conditions (PMHCs) continues to delay and even prevent, in some cases, help-seeking, to deleterious effect.
-Stories have an impact on perceptions and experiences of reality.
-Even well-meaning cultural text producers, such as television drama writers, novelists, and playwrights, can inadvertently perpetuate stigma against PMHCs through inaccurate or stereotyped portrayals of mental health conditions (MHCs).
-This roundtable by NTU will introduce an SSRTG-funded project to develop resources on mental health narrative ethical considerations for cultural text producers in Singapore.
+However, stigma against persons with mental health conditions (PMHCs) continues to delay and even prevent, in some cases, help-seeking, to deleterious effect.</p>
+<p>Stories have an impact on perceptions and experiences of reality.
+Even
+well-meaning cultural text producers, such as television drama writers, novelists, and playwrights, can inadvertently perpetuate stigma against PMHCs through inaccurate or stereotyped portrayals of mental health conditions (MHCs).</p>
+<p>This roundtable by NTU will introduce an SSRTG-funded project to develop
+resources on mental health narrative ethical considerations for cultural text producers in Singapore.
 These resources are being developed in consultation with the Institute of Mental Health (IMH), based on close reading of local mental health narratives, focus group discussions with PMHCs, and multi-disciplinary and cross-sector roundtables with representatives from different industries and communities, such as mental health professionals and writers.</p>
 <table>
 <tbody>
 <tr>